CEMENT HYDRAULIC MAINTENANCE COURSE

 - Rotary kiln thrust rollers and Rotary kiln friction drives

 - Clinker cooler drives and Clinker cooler roll breakers

 Hydraulics Exercises: – Pump pressure control – Pump volume control; swash plate control – Cavitation – Maximum pressure – Pressure relief valve – Flow rate of pump & setting – valves adjustment – Pressure reducing circuit – Measuring flow out of a cylinder – Pressure reducing circuit – Counterbalance – Cylinder leak test – Closed center pressure buildup – Troubleshooting.

-The course comprises a combination of theoretical classroom lectures, exercises and group work and field inspection.
+The course comprises theoretical classroom lectures, exercises, group work, and field inspection.

 - Participant manual: